First-Year Honors Seminars

 Meeting Time: M 3–3:50 p.m.
 (15 sessions)

-The enslavement of Africans and their descendants marked a tragic period of the shared history of the Americas.
+The enslavement of Africans and their descendants marked a tragic period of the shared history of the Americas and Africa.
 Slavery and its aftermath remain a significant topic of discussion for the understanding of current race relations, economics, and politics throughout the hemisphere.
-Informed by historical, anthropological, and cultural studies readings, this course will look at selected films and novels from different American countries to discuss the varied ways in which that part of world history is portrayed in them, as well as to identify how they inform us about the past and present.
+Informed by historical, anthropological, and cultural studies readings, this course will look at selected films and novels from different American countries to discuss the varied ways in which the history of slavery is portrayed in them, as well as to identify how they inform us about the past and present.

 Seminar Instructor: Brian Donovan